CQUniCares Academic Prizes

 EESA Queensland Award

-Criteria: Awarded to the second year CC31 Bachelor of Engineering (Honours) (Electrical) student proceeding into their third year who achieves the best results (highest GPA) and is an EESA member.
+Criteria: Awarded to the second year CC31 Bachelor of Engineering (Honours) (Electrical) student proceeding into their third year who achieves the best results (highest GPA).

 Proudly supported by Electric Energy Society of Australia.